HomeBiggest projectsMarlim Azul Power Plant in Brazil, the Most Fuel-Efficient Power Plant ...

 Also Read: Barakah nuclear power plant project timeline and all you need to know

-Marlim Azul Power Plant project team
+Marlim Azul Power Plant Project Team

-Financed by Brazil’s National Bank for Economic and Social Development (BNDES), the Marlim Azul Power Plant project has Cobra Group as the engineering, procurement, and construction (EPC) contractor, who shall also oversee its testing and commissioning services.
+Financed by Brazil’s National Bank for Economic and Social Development (BNDES), the Marlim Azul Power Plant project has

-Mitsubishi Hitachi Power Systems (MHPS) shall manufacture, supply, and install turbines along with the ancillary equipment, and maintain and service the facilities for a period of 25-years, while Macoga Group shall supply dog bone expansion joints that will serve as a flexible connection between the turbines and condensers.
+Cobra Group is the project engineering, procurement, and construction (EPC) contractor overseeing the plant’s testing and commissioning services.
+Mitsubishi Hitachi Power Systems (MHPS) will manufacture, supply, and install turbines along with the ancillary equipment, and maintain and service the facilities for a period of 25 years.

-Empresa Brasileira de Terraplanagem e Engenharia (EBTE) was subcontracted to carry out earthworks at the Marlim Azul Power Plant construction site while Entrepose Intech was selected for the construction of the gas pipeline connecting Tecab to the power plant.
+Lastly, Entrepose Intech was selected for the construction of the gas pipeline connecting Tecab to the power plant.

 Originally proposed to be developed by Vale Azul Energia and Mitsubishi Hitachi Power Systems under project name Vale Azul II, Marlim Azul Power Plant was one of the projects that Brazil’s energy regulator, National Electrical Energy Agency (ANEEL), selected in an auction for power purchase in December 2017.